 Use next generation images and lazy load images

 Next generation images are image formats such as webp or avif.
 Webp and avif files are smaller than their equivalent jpg of png equivalents without a loss of quality.
+This is because the impage compression associated with these file types is a lot more effective, and the size of images is reduced (without compromising image quality).
 As the images are smaller, they reduce the total size of your pages and the amount of data being transferred upon page load.
 This in turn decreases page load times.

 Your site and the QUIC.cloud then work together to reformat and replace images.
 The advantage of operating like this is that the conversion overhead takes place externally to your website, so there’s no processing overhead placed on your site when the conversion takes place.